-- Use your PTA team and your personal friends: get them to sign up (obviously they have to be parents at the same school) and encourage them to start using the site.
+- Use your PTA team if you have one, and your personal friends: get them to sign up (obviously they have to have children at the same school) and encourage them to start using the site.
 They will get kudos for being early-adopters, and your site will look more welcoming and friendly to other parents when they see posts and content from people they are familiar with.

 - Ask your early-adopters group to invite more people, and to ask those people to invite their friends as well.
 It can help to ask one person in each year group or class to take on the challenge of getting as many parents from that class to join up: you can get competitive and offer a small prize for the class with the most joiners if you feel like it!

 - It is very effective to target a particular year group such as Reception or Year 7, because new parents will want to get to know other people, and will have lots of questions and enthusiasm!

 - Start using the Classlist features to publicise events, send announcements and post messages to each class.
 You will probably have to continue using old methods to communicate as well for a while until the majority of your parents have signed up to Classlist.